Where To Have A Unique Dining Experience In NYC

 photo credit: Ben Hon

-Maybe you have a friend who thinks that they’ve been everywhere and done everything, or maybe you’re planning a night out with someone you’ve been dating for five-plus years, and you want to try something new.
+Maybe you have a friend who thinks that they’ve been everywhere and done everything, or maybe you’re planning a night out with someone you’ve been dating for five-plus years and want to try something new.
 Here are some places that are unlike any others.
-A few have live music, some are hidden, and at least one of them has a room where you can retrieve your own cider from a barrel the size of a young elephant.
+A few have entertainment, some have themes, and a couple are BYOB spots where you can attempt to make new friends.
 All of these restaurants are as much about the experience as they are about the food, and each one of them will make you want to start a Tumblr about your new and interesting lifestyle.

 A meal at Tokyo Record Bar is only partially about the food.
 Mostly, you come for the experience.
-There are several seatings here every night, and the first thing you do here is help pick the playlist.
-Everything is on vinyl, and you’ll get to choose several songs that you want to hear.
-Then, a seven-course tasting menu will begin, and you’ll eat some izakaya-type food while you (and roughly twenty other people) listen to a collaborative playlist in a small basement on Macdougal Street.
+There are several seatings here every night, and the first thing you do when you sit down is help pick the playlist.
+Everything is on vinyl, and you’ll get to choose a song that you want to hear.
+Then, a seven-course tasting menu will begin, and you’ll eat some izakaya-type food while you (and roughly 20 other people) listen to a collaborative playlist in a small basement on MacDougal Street.

 If you go to the second floor of Freemans (a restaurant at the end of an alley on the LES), you’ll see an unmarked door.
 Open that door, and you’ll find Banzarbar, a speakeasy with 20 seats and a menu that includes a whole tempura-fried octopus called “The Kraken.”
 Pair your octopus with a flight of rum or a cocktail served in an urn with four different kinds of alcohol.